 For independent travellers, Aksu Zhabagly is not an easy destination.
 Even though it is easy to get to, activities into the park are not the cheapest.
 A guide is mandatory as per national park rules.
 Furthermore, going on a jeep safari into the Aksu canyon is a lot of money when you can not share the costs with other people.

-However, expensive tours or activities are not necessary to enjoy Aksu Zhabagly.
-Nature and animals know no park boundaries and there is enough beauty to see without even entering the actual park.
+However, expensive tours or activities are not necessary to enjoy Kazakhstan’s nature in Aksu Zhabagly.
+Animals know nothing about park boundaries and there is enough beauty to see without even entering the actual park.

 In this travel guide I like to share how to visit Aksu Zhabagly independently and how to get the most out of your visit if you are travelling on a budget.